PritamMarathe/Product-Management-System-Full-Stack-Application/README.md

 <h2>Functionalities:</h2>
 <h2>CRUD Operations:</h2>
 <h3>Create: </h3>Users can add new products to the system, providing details such as:
-Product ID
+Product ID,
-Product Name
+Product Name,
-Product Description
+Product Description,
-Product Price
+Product Price,
-Product Status
+Product Status.

 <h3>Read: </h3>The system allows users to view product information, including details such as name, description, price, and availability.<br>
 <h3>Update: </h3>Users can modify existing product details, such as updating prices, descriptions, or quantities in stock.<br>